 Figurines and misercicordia

-De Vere House then has two of four huntsman, whom at one time stood as the four corner posts of an early 15th century foot bridge over the open water from which Water Street gets its name, but when the open culvert was bricked over in 1486, the posts were re-used as door lintel for the new gabled front of De Vere House.
+De Vere House then has two of four huntsman, all four of whom at one time stood as the four corner posts of an early 15th century foot bridge over the open water from which Water Street gets its name.
+But when the open culvert was bricked over in 1486, the posts were re-used as door lintel for the new gabled front of De Vere House.
 How they would have once looked is best seen from the plate below from Les Tres Riches Heures de Duc de Berry.

 The next set of carvings and symbols depict a combination of mythical events, such as huge monsters devouring people or a man being crushed by the weight of the world or a couple transformed into part man and part monster and are misericordia, depictions of the suffering of those in Purgatory and Hell.
-Graphic examples are found over the entrance to Vezelay Basilica for example or can be found carved into the fireplace of the Library at Clare Priory and were common place from 12th to 16th Century
+Graphic examples are found over the entrance to Vezelay Basilica for example or can be found carved into the fireplace of the Library at Clare Priory and were common place from 12th to 16th Century.
+The following three examples of misericordia are found in the village:

 Finally, in many of the houses, carved internal beams have survived, far fewer than there would have been at the height of the village’s glory in the 16th Century, not least as such beam work went out of fashion and was covered over or even chopped off.
 This is an example of the beam work found in the John de Vere room in De Vere House and waiting to be restored